bbartling/open-fdd/README.md

 ## Getting Setup
-* Some features may be broken or not work as expected while the project is undergoing a significant makeover to become installable from PyPI.
-The aim is to streamline the reporting processes and make them much easier to use.
-I appreciate your patience during this transition.

-This project is on PyPI now so get setup with this command using the Python package manager called pip.
+This project is now available on PyPI, making it easy to set up with the Python package manager, pip.
+You can install the package using the following command:

 ```bash
 pip install open-fdd
 ```

-See the `examples` directory for Jupyter notebook tutorials.
+For running Jupyter notebooks, I recommend using Visual Studio Code with the Jupyter notebook extension installed, which offers a seamless experience directly within the editor.
+Be sure to explore the `examples` directory for Jupyter notebook tutorials.
+If you have your own FDD experiences to share, feel free to contribute by creating a notebook (`.ipynb`).
+You’re welcome to reach out to me directly, and I can push your example to GitHub on your behalf, which might be a simpler process than submitting a pull request (PR), especially if you're just sharing an example rather than developing `open-fdd`.

 ## Project goals
 These are some basic project goals to make this into an interactive FDD application.